MariaDB starting with 10.0.1

 The new syntax introduced to handle many connections:

-CHANGE MASTER ['connection_name'] ....
+CHANGE MASTER ['connection_name'] TO ....
 This creates or modifies a connection to a master.

 FLUSH RELAY LOGS ['connection_name']